microsoft/live-share/docs/collab-vscode.md

 ### Shared terminals / command prompts

 Modern development often involves the use of certain command line tools.
-Project Cascade provides a shared terminal capability that allows participants to use these command line tools collaboratively on the owner's machine.
+Visual Studio Real-Time Collaboration provides a shared terminal capability that allows participants to use these command line tools collaboratively on the owner's machine.
 While not started by default to ensure security, the collaboration session owner can get one going quickly.

 1. First, the owner should click on the session state icon in the status bar.